 - Metadata is collected each time the documents are accessed and stores in the system, providing an audit trail

 - Hosted in the cloud, a document management system provides a greater level of privacy and security

 5 – Backup and Disaster Recovery

 A document management system will come with a back-up and disaster recovery plan.
-Having your documents digitalised and stored in a cloud-based system ensures they are protected from fire, floods, and other disasters that can occur.
-You will still be able to access your documents online, regardless of whether your physical infrastructure has been damaged.
+When your documents are digital in a cloud-based system, this ensures protection from fire, floods, and other disasters.
+You will still be able to access your documents online, regardless of whether your physical infrastructure has damage.
 Without back-up or disaster recovery in place, you run the risk of permanently losing your documents and the data attached to them.

 To see how dita Solutions can assist you with the ongoing management of your workplace documents, please contact us today.